ChefData/pinterest-data-pipeline545/README.md

 ## Description of the project

-Pinterest crunches billions of data points every day to decide how to provide more value to their users.
+Pinterest crunches billions of data points daily to decide how to provide more value to its users.
 This project has been designed to emulate this system using AWS Cloud infrastructure.

 ### Aim of the project

-THe aim of this project is as follows:
+The aim of this project is as follows:

-- To develop an end-to-end data processing pipeline hosted on AWS, based on Pinterest’s experimental processing pipeline
+- To develop an end-to-end data processing pipeline hosted on AWS based on Pinterest’s experimental processing pipeline
 - To develop an API using AWS API Gateway and integrating with AWS MSK and MSK Connect for data distribution to an S3 data lake
-- To extract batch data from AWS S3 and transformed it in Databricks using pySpark
+- To extract batch data from AWS S3 and transform it in Databricks using pySpark
 - To use AWS MWAA to orchestrate Databricks Workloads
 - To implement real-time data streaming via AWS Kinesis and conduct near real-time analysis using a Spark cluster on Databricks

-The project uses a RDS database containing three tables resembling data received by the Pinterest API when a POST request is made by a user uploading data to Pinterest:
+The project uses an RDS database containing three tables resembling data received by the Pinterest API when a POST request is made by a user uploading data to Pinterest:

-- pinterest_data contains data about posts being updated to Pinterest
+- pinterest_data contains data about posts being updated on Pinterest
 - geolocation_data contains data about the geolocation of each Pinterest post found in pinterest_data
 - user_data contains data about the user that has uploaded each post found in pinterest_data

-The data within these tables will be used to emulate Pinterests data pipeline.
+The data within these tables will emulate Pinterest’s data pipeline.

 ![Alt text](README_Images/pinterest_data_pipeline.png)